ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 - Only the specified Module Hash is supported.
 - Each option is tuned for its specific framerate; this is not a dynamic patch and is not designed for uncapped operation.
-- Never enable both options at the same time.
+- Never enable both FPS options at the same time.
-- Initial manual validation was stable, but uncommon cameras or situations may not have been tested yet.
+- Both options were tested in regular gameplay, but uncommon scripted camera sequences or untested areas may still behave differently.

 ## Credits